-Reverse Osmosis filtration is one of the most fascinating, evolved forms of water filtration technology.
+Reverse osmosis filtration is one of the most fascinating, evolved forms of water filtration technology.
 For example, many countries are using reverse osmosis to desalinate seawater in an effort to combat water shortages in key locations.
 Currently, most of the operating desalination plants provide water in the Middle East or North Africa (44%).
-However, as water accessibility becomes more urgent (and as the effects of climate change start to uncover new needs across the globe), scientists expect that salination capacity will grow 7 to 9 percent annually — and that’s all by using reverse osmosis on a large scale.
+However, as water accessibility becomes more urgent (and as the effects of climate change start to uncover new needs across the globe), scientists expect that salination capacity will grow 7% to 9% annually — and that’s all by using reverse osmosis on a large scale.

 What is Reverse Osmosis Filtration?